PresentationBack to top

 At the end of the course of study, graduates must demonstrate:

-- to know and use a foreign language correctly.
+- to know and use a foreign language.

 Career opportunitiesBack to top

-At the end of the course graduates will be able to offer the following activities:
+At the end of the course of study, graduates will be able to find work as:

 Teaching and learningBack to top

-The Master’s Degree Course covers two years, during which 120 ECTS credits must be obtained.
-To obtain the necessary credits to graduate students must carry out the required training activities (courses, seminars and workshops) and an internship, as stated in the study programme.
+The Bachelor’s Degree Course covers three years, during which 180 ECTS credits must be obtained.
+To obtain the necessary credits to graduate students must carry out training activities (courses, seminars and workshops) and an internship, as stated in the study programme.

 Programs of previous years